kuznetckiy/Geoscan_Lite_eng/catapult.rst

 Preparation of the launcher to launch the UAV
 -----------------------------------------------

-.. attention:: In order to ensure the safety of work on the launch pad and increase the life of rubber cords, pull the cords immediately before the start after the successful pre-launch preparation.
+.. attention:: In order to ensure the safety of work on the launch pad and increase the life of rubber cords, pull the cords only immediately before the launch after the successful pre-launch preparation.

 1) Move the winch stopper to the cable tension position.

-2) pull the rubber tubing by rotating the handle of the reel of winch.
-In case of contact with the cords between the roller and the guide part of the launcher or break from the roller, it is necessary to stop the tension of the harnesses.
-The broken harness should be placed on the roller, after which you can continue to pull the harnesses of the launcher.
+2) Pull the rubber cords by rotating the winch reel handle.
+In case of contact with the cords between the roller and the guide part of the launcher or break from the roller, it is necessary to stop the tension of the cords.
+Displaced bands should be placed on the roller, after which you can continue to pull the cords of the launcher.

-You must be stop stretching of the harnesses when carbines will be opposite to the marker "STOP" engraved on the middle part of the launcher.
+You must be stop stretching of the cords when carbines will be opposite to the marker "STOP" engraved on the middle part of the launcher.

 Now the UAV can be placed on the launcher.

-Rules for the treatment of rubber with harnesses
+Rules of use the rubber cords
 -----------------------------------------------------

 * Check the condition of the rubber bands regularly.
 If cracks and scuffs are found, replace the damaged ring with a spare ring from the spare parts kit.
-* Don't keep the rubber harnesses stretched for a long time.
-Stretch the harnesses directly before placing the UAV on the launcher.
+* Don't keep the rubber cords stretched for a long time.
+Stretch the cords directly before placing the UAV on the launcher.
-* In the warm season, do not allow long-term exposure of rubber harnesses in direct sunlight.
+* In the warm season, do not allow long-term exposure of rubber cords in direct sunlight.
-* In the cold season, do not allow the rubber bands to freeze.
+* In the cold season, do not allow the rubber cords to freeze.
 Keep them in a warm place prior to installation on the launcher and pull directly before starting.
-After starting the UAV immediately remove the bands from the launcher and put to a warm place.
+After starting the UAV immediately remove the cords from the launcher and put to a warm place.